mrbooshehri/my_devops-journey/kubernetes/CKA/README.md

 [Full article](https://medium.com/bb-tutorials-and-thoughts/understanding-multi-container-pods-12f5780f3956)

 # InitContainers

-* In the multi-container pods, if one of the containers fails, pod is restarted
+* In the multi-container pods, if one of the containers fails, the pod is restarted
 * InitContainer run and complete before the app containers are started
 * They are executed one by one sequentially - order is important